 Keep in mind, the tip credit only applies to actual cash tips received by the employee.
 The employer must still pay a cash wage to make up for the difference between the tip credit and the applicable minimum wage for the area.

-If your employer is not following the law, and you need to speak with a qualified New York overtime and wage-hour attorney about your situation, contact the Law Offices of Mahir S. Nisar today to schedule a free initial consultation.
+If your employer is not following the law, and you need to speak with a qualified New York overtime and wage-hour attorney about your situation, contact the Law Offices of Mahir S. Nisar today to schedule an initial consultation.